SPH Reit's private placement raises S$164.5m

 It also represents a discount of around 4.3 per cent to the adjusted VWAP - which subtracts the estimated cumulative distribution of around 1.39 Singapore cents, the midpoint of an estimated range of between 1.37 cents and 1.41 cents per unit.

-The group said that the placement was “multiple times covered” and drew strong participation from new and existing institutional investors.
+SPH Reit, whose sponsor is Singapore Press Holdings, which publishes The Business Times, said the placement was "multiple times covered" and drew strong participation from new and existing institutional investors.